Advancing Columbia University’s Work to Combat Antisemitism

 Columbia recognizes its responsibility to prevent and diligently address reports of discrimination and discriminatory harassment against Jewish and Israeli students, faculty, and staff, as well as its obligation to respond fairly and firmly when University policy is violated.
 The Office of Institutional Equity is responsible for investigating complaints of discrimination and discriminatory harassment and seeks to ensure that reports are handled efficiently, while fairly treating those accused of prohibited conduct.

 The University is committed to reviewing existing policies to address implementation challenges.
 We are continuously seeking to improve our disciplinary processes to reduce response times and inefficiencies so that Columbia’s policies and rules may be enforced more efficiently and effectively over time.
-The Office of Institutional Equity has adopted the definition of antisemitism recommended by Columbia’s Task Force on Antisemitism.
+The OIE has adopted the International Holocaust Remembrance (IHRA) definition of antisemitism, as recommended by Columbia’s Task Force on Antisemitism.
 It has also provided further clarity on how speech or conduct that otherwise would be in violation of our Anti-Discrimination and Discriminatory Harassment Policy and Procedures for Students cannot be shielded by using code words such as “Zionist,” that, based on the circumstances, could be deemed to target a protected class or one or more of its members.

 We recognize that we have more work to do and appreciate receiving feedback from members of our community.